charlesleavitt13/pidoors/README.md

 ## Changelog

 > **Note:** Version numbering was reset from 3.x to 0.x in April 2026.
 The project had rapidly iterated from v1.0 to v3.2 during initial development.
 The 0.x series reflects pre-release status as the system matures toward a proper v1.0.0 release.

+### Unreleased (August 2026)
+**Installer, keypad PIN, double gates, scheduled hold-open, and soft open cycle.**

+Installer:
+- Fresh `sudo ./install.sh` now completes end-to-end: MariaDB TLS certs include CA and server X.509 extensions, MariaDB is configured for **one-way TLS** (no `ssl-ca` in the server chain), and `sql_ssl_ca` is written into the PHP config.
+- A random **enrollment token** is generated on server install, printed in the summary, stored in `config.php`, and required when signing a controller certificate.
+Same-machine (full) installs reuse the token automatically; remote door Pis are prompted for it.
+- New `uninstall.sh` removes the server, door controller, or both, with optional database backup/wipe.

+Access control:
+- **Keypad PIN access** on Wiegand keypads: up to four digits, `#` submits, `*` ignored.
+The PIN is the card's **Card ID / PIN** field (no separate PIN column).
+Online-only; unique Card ID required.
+- Add Card form writes **Card ID** and **User ID** as separate fields (previously the form overwrote Card ID with User ID).
+- CSV import/export round-trips `facility`, `doors`, `active`, `daily_scan_limit`, and `master`.
+Keypad PIN is `card_id`; a `pin_code` column is ignored.

+Gates and doors:
+- **Double gate mode** — independent inbound/outbound lanes with per-lane open/stop/close I/O and live state.
+Card scans open inbound only; hold-open holds both lanes.
+- **Scheduled hold-open** — optional per-door schedule that holds a door unlocked or a gate open during those hours.
+Evaluated every 15 seconds (not tied to heartbeat).
+Manual release suppresses until the next period.
+- **Soft Open Cycle** — for gate openers that time their own motion after a trigger pulse.
+UI reports opening then closing over the configured cycle; hold-open release reports a matching close.
+- Dashboard door status panel mirrors the Doors page for double gates (per-lane Open/Stop/Close plus Hold-Open / Release Both).

+Timezone:
+- The Settings page (`settings.timezone`) is the authoritative timezone. `config.php` is only a fallback before that row exists.
+Log timestamps are stored in local time; the API no longer re-converts them.

 ### Version 0.4.3 (August 2026)
 **Dependency security updates** — clears every open advisory in the React SPA toolchain (`npm audit`: 0 vulnerabilities).
 No application code changed; the pre-built SPA bundle was rebuilt against the patched dependencies.